Symptoms of Vein Disease

 Venous ulcers usually develop around the ankle and can vary in size from very small to several inches in diameter.
 While usually not very painful, venous ulcers can occasionally be quite painful or become infected.

-Chronic vein disease causes an inflammatory reaction that leads to swelling caused by fluid leaking out into the tissues of the lower legs.
+Chronic vein disease causes an inflammatory reaction that leads to swelling.
+That’s caused by fluid leaking out into the tissues of the lower legs.
 A brown, rust-colored discoloration can begin around the ankle.
 It is crucial to seek medical treatment immediately for ulcers or pre-ulcerous conditions.

 Visible varicose or spider veins